chuckcscccl/rustlr/chapter2.md

 the pure grammar that are resolved using operator precedence and associativity rules as declared by grammar directives such as **`left * 500`**.
-A terminal symbol that's to be used as an operator can be declared as left or right associative and a positive integer defines the precedence level.
+A terminal symbol that's to be used as an operator can be declared as left, right or non-associative and a positive integer defines the precedence level.
 If a production rule is not explicitly assigned a precedence, it is assigned to be the same as that of the right-hand side symbol with the highest precedence.
 The default precedence of all grammar symbols is zero.
-*(Internally, the precedence is represented by the absolute value of a signed integer: positive for left-associative, negative for right-associative, and zero means unassigned.)*
+*(Internally, the precedence is represented by the absolute value of a signed integer: positive for left-associative, negative for right-associative.
+The second-most significant bit is used to distinguish these from non-associative values.
+Zero means unassigned.)*

      Rustlr resolves **shift-reduce** conflicts as follows: